Araozu/misti-web/public/txt/en/docs/next/welcome.md

 It's objectives are:

-- Reduce compilation time by using Rust.
+- Reduce compilation times using Rust.

 - Improve code quality by making the language more expressive.
 - Make the language easy to understand by using a consistent syntax (at the expense of familiarity).
 - Integrate with existing TypeScript definitions by importing and exporting `.d.ts` files.
 - Serve as a side project.

+The purpose of the language is to address many of the limitations of JS.
+To serve that end, __many concepts from JS may be completely omitted or replaced with different syntax/semantics__.

+Such things will be noted in the documentation where neccesary.

 ## Syntax summary